imsiv/BI-Projects/README.md

 # BI-Projects
-Check this repository for all my Power BI and excel dashboards and reports All the files are in PBIx and pdf formate both.
+Repository of all my Power BI, Excel dashboards and reports.
+All the files are in PBIx and pdf formate both.